When will I receive information about housing at H-SC?

 What is in my room?

 Your room will be furnished with a bed, desk and desk chair, dresser, and wardrobe/closet.
 No college furniture may be removed from your room at any time.
 The beds are extra long, twin-size (36"x80").
 All rooms to which freshman will be assigned have tile floors and are air-conditioned.
 All rooms are furnished with venetian blinds.
-The College provides a voice mail number for each occupant and students may request a phone be placed in their room if they do not have a cell phone.
+Students may request a phone be placed in their room if they do not have a cell phone.
 Your room is equipped with basic television cable service, and you may add premium channels if you wish, at additional cost, once you arrive.
 All rooms are connected to the College's computing services.
 If you have any questions concerning computers, telephones, or television service, please contact the Computer Center Help Desk at 434-223-6373 or the Computing Center web site.

 What should I bring?
 (What should I leave at home? -- See detailed check list.)